Sustainability Material Issue 2 Creating Healthy Living Habits

 SMT is a five-minute testing system that can measure the levels of six analytes related to dental and gum health (cariogenic bacteria, acidity, buffer capacity, leucocytes, proteins and ammonia) in saliva collected by rinsing the mouth with 3 ml of distilled water.
 This allows dentists or dental hygienists to provide immediate feedback to their patients as part of a dental checkup.
 Knowing objectively their oral health conditions helps motivate patients to engage in preventive dentistry.

 Furthermore, as part of Lion’s efforts to promote preventive dentistry, this test is incorporated into the Company’s internal dental checkups and utilized to establish good oral care habits among employees.
-Dental checkups with SMT are currently suspended to prevent the spread of COVID-19.
+Dental checkups with SMT are currently suspended due to COVID-19.

 Lion established the Lion Award in 2001 to support the activities of academic associations and the development of young researchers.
-The prize is awarded via the International Association for Dental Research, the world’s largest dental research association, as well as, in Japan, the Japanese Society of Pediatric Dentistry, Japanese Society for Dental Health, Japanese Society of Gerodontology, Japanese Association for Oral Biology and Japanese Society of Periodontology.
-In the 20 years since its establishment, the prize has been awarded to 209 researchers.Lion Award
+The prize is awarded via the International Association for Dental Research, the world’s largest dental research association, as well as, in Japan, the Japanese Society of Pediatric Dentistry, Japanese Society for Oral Health, Japanese Society of Gerodontology, Japanese Association for Oral Biology and Japanese Society of Periodontology.
+In the 21 years since its establishment, the prize has been awarded to 219 researchers.Lion Award